carloslfu/BBlocks.js/readme.md

 ## Features

-- Touch Gestures support (uses [polymer-gestures][polymer-gestures-git]).
 - SVG based (uses [SVG.js][svgjs-git]).
-- Scalable, resizable and pannabble workspaces.
 - All is nestable.
+- Zoomable, resizable and pannabble workspaces.
+- Touch Gestures support (uses [polymer-gestures][polymer-gestures-git]).

 ## Features that will be implemented